-Baftas 2019: Why it's time to celebrate Spike Lee, a director who never shies away from controversy
+Oscars 2019: Why we should celebrate Spike Lee, a director who never shies away from controversy

 Over a career spanning three decades, the auteur changed the face of film, finds Louis Chilton.
-With 'BlacKkKlansman' nominated for six Oscars, the Academy may finally recognise that
+His Oscar win for co-writing 'BlackKklansman' is an act of long-overdue recognition

 Spike Lee has never lost his taste for provocation.
-His most recent film BlacKkKlansman – the unlikely true story of black police officer Ron Stallworth who infiltrated the Ku Klux Klan in the 1970s – has garnered six Oscar nominations, including Best Director and Best Picture.
+His most recent film BlacKkKlansman – the unlikely true story of black police officer Ron Stallworth who infiltrated the Ku Klux Klan in the 1970s – received six Oscar nominations, winning the award for Best Adapted Screenplay.
 Featuring plenty of the humour and political outspokenness that have made Lee such a significant artist, the film is just the latest achievement in a singular filmmaking career spanning more than three decades.

 The man born Shelton Jackson Lee in 1957 hasn’t always had the luxury of the multimillion-dollar budget afforded to BlacKkKlansman, of course.
 When shooting his first film, 1986’s seminal independent movie She’s Gotta Have It about a young black woman in Brooklyn navigating her own sexual liberation, he was unable to afford film for re-takes, so much of the end product was cut with the only material captured.
 Lee also reportedly instructed the cast and crew to put aside any used soda cans, as they needed the money from recycling.

 Even though She’s Gotta Have It was his first feature-length effort, it established many of the themes, and creative collaborations, which would continue throughout the director’s career.
 Bill Lee, his father, composed the film’s soundtrack, and would go on to score Lee’s next three movies.
 His siblings Joie and Cinqué have worked with him across his career in various acting, writing, producing and camera-operating roles too, while his other brother David has been his go-to still photographer.